Data Definitions

 To Top

-The proportion of graduates from CPS high schools in a community who enrolled directly in college (2- and 4-year degrees) in the fall following spring or summer high school graduation.
+The proportion of graduates from CPS high schools in an area who enrolled directly in college (2- and 4-year degrees) in the fall following spring or summer high school graduation.
 Data on college enrollment comes from To and Through and the National Student Clearinghouse (NSC), which houses enrollment and graduation records for colleges throughout the United States.
 This does not include students who delayed college entry.
 Enrollments from North Park University are missing from 2020 and 2021 rates.
 In 2019, North Park University enrollees comprised around 1% of all immediate enrollees from CPS.
+Additionally, due to data availability, district-level data for this indicator is only presented for the entire district in years prior to 2023.
+In other words, for a district like 1A, the most recent year would show data specific to that area, whereas previous years would reflect combined data for all of District 1, encompassing both 1A and 1B.

 College Graduation